Proudly made in the

 Wymara resort, which is located on the beautiful Bight Beach on the western side of Grace Bay Beach, is a luxury resort with a great ambiance and is a good representation of a 5-star resort on Provo.
 Onsite are two restaurants, a spa, and a beautiful beach.

-The studios and suites at Wymara feature contemporary styling, and there are two restaurants onsite: the elegant Stelle, and the beachfront and casual Zest.
+The studios and suites at Wymara feature contemporary styling, and there are three restaurants onsite: the elegant Stelle, the beachfront and casual Zest, and Indigo.
 Amenities include a fitness center, water sports equipment on the beach, and a beautiful pool.